metomic/blog/_posts/2019-12-02-making-business-ethical.md

 3. Discovering and discussing the ethics that all employees try to embed into their working practice.
 4. Studying the ethics of the end-user.
 This refers both to the ethics of your customers, the users your customers are serving *and* the wider community who might be impacted by your product.
 5. Reviewing philosophers’ and academics’ views on ethics related to that technology.

+`Ethics is a practice and not a destination.`

 Although the end product may be a documented code, you are looking to achieve the following: